niteshbharti005101/LI-FI/README.md

 This can be operated using IOT through google assistant.

-Transmission of data through light with the help of air medium.
+*BTransmission of data through light with the help of air medium.

-Comparing the speeds of Wi-Fi and Li-Fi.
+*BComparing the speeds of Wi-Fi and Li-Fi.

-More secure network between 2 or more devices.
+*BMore secure network between 2 or more devices.

 **Connection of google assistant to NodeMcu with the help of Adafruit:-**